 - Channel quilt parallel lines, following the lines of the fabric or as mentioned, use a Quilting Bar with a Walking foot or built-in system to keep your lines straight

-NOTE: If you are new to straight line quilting, check out our Guest Tutorial from Modern Quilting whiz, Heather Jones.
+NOTE: If you are new to straight line quilting, check out our Guest Tutorial from Heather Jones.

-- When the quilting is complete, trim away the excess batting and backing to match the runner top.
+- When the quilting is complete, trim away the excess batting and backing so it is flush with the runner top.

 - Find the three 2″ x WOF binding strips (Fabric 1 – Floral Dot Stripe Candy Apple in our sample).

 - Place the three strips right sides together, end to end, along the 2″ ends.
 Pin and stitch in place with a ¼” seam allowance to create one long strip.

 NOTE: For the red and white striped fabric we used, we carefully placed our seams to match the stripe.

 - Fold the joined strip in half lengthwise, wrong sides together, and press.